ClimExHandbook/ClimExHandbook/_posts/2019-11-07-soil-type-and-physical-characteristics.md

 In this protocol, we focus on providing a basic guideline and starting point for determining soil physical properties in the context of climate-change studies as our main focus is on understanding ecosystem processes and plant behaviour.

-Other variables that can be of relevance in some cases are described in Supporting Information S4.
-Water cycling (for example water potential and water repellency).
+Other variables that can be of relevance in some cases are described in <a href="http://climexhandbook.w.uib.no/handbook/s3-water-cycling/">Supporting Information S4.
+Water cycling</a> (for example water potential and water repellency).

 &nbsp;